 The New York State Constitution has long provided that no installment for the payment of principal of outstanding indebtedness of any municipal issuer may exceed any prior installment by more than fifty percent.
 This provision has generally meant that the debt service requirements for any particular general obligation municipal debt in New York declined with time, as the decline in annual interest due overtook any limited permitted annual increase in principal repayment.
-The point was to ensure that debt was not backloaded to future generations of property taxpayers.
+The point was to ensure that debt was not back-loaded to future generations of property taxpayers.

 In 1993, that provision of the Constitution was amended, effective January 1, 1994.
-All municipalities, school districts and district corporations in New York State may now, consistent with the Constitution, alternatively contract to repay indebtedness in substantially equal or declining annual debt service payments.
+All municipalities, school districts and district corporations such as Fire Districts in New York State may now, consistent with the Constitution, alternatively contract to repay indebtedness in substantially level or declining annual debt service payments.